alanzagi/pplg-angkatan-5/README.md

-## (Company) Class Profile Website Template - Laravel, TailwindCSS, Flowbite Framework 🎓
+## Class Profile Website Template - Laravel, TailwindCSS, Flowbite Framework 🎓
 ![Project Showcase](./public/images/showcase.png)
 Free template for class profile made using Laravel, TailwindCSS, and Flowbite!
 It is a fully responsive template which you can use for your class or maybe for your own portfolio website.